A Note From The Human Translator

 "You seem troubled, E'draMinr," Elder X'neTpreth said at one point.

 "Just disappointed, I guess.
-I thought they'd show a little more enthusiasm for us potential recruits.
-They were going through the motions.
+I thought they'd show a little more enthusiasm for us potential recruits, but they were only going through the motions.
 Don't they even care?"

 "Honestly, E'draMinr, you need to keep things in perspective.
 Space Service is a job, like any job.
 It has its rewards, but no one is going to get hysterical over it.
 Real life is not an adventure story."